vrcomputable/ml-project-demo/README.md

-# Basic Docker ML Model Deployment Exercise
+# Basic Docker ML Model Deployment

 ## Overview
 Learn to containerize a simple ML application that: